Skip to main content

 Where to dispose of weeds

-Dispose weeds in rubbish bins
+Dispose of weeds in rubbish bins

 You can put noxious weeds in your rubbish bin.
 For more information, see Waste Management and Minimisation Bylaw 2019.